bameda/postcss/README.md

 * [`postcss-cssstats`] returns an object with CSS statistics.
 * [`postcss-regexp-detect`] search for regexp in CSS declarations.
-* [`css2modernizr`] creates a Modernizr config file that requires only the tests that your CSS uses.
+* [`css2modernizr`] creates a Modernizr config file that requires only the tests that your CSS uses.
 * [`doiuse`] lints CSS for browser support, using data from Can I Use.
 * [`immutable-css`] lints CSS for class mutations.
 * [`list-selectors`] lists and categorizes the selectors used in your CSS,